Springe zum Hauptinhalt

 2023

 • Forner, L., Valtin, G. & Stein, J.-P. (2023).
 How observed persona–follower interactions on Instagram shape parasocial relationships: A four-week online experiment.
-Talk to be held at the 12th Conference of the Media Psychology Division of the German Psychology Society (DGPs), Luxemburg.
+Talk held at the 12th Conference of the Media Psychology Division of the German Psychology Society (DGPs), Luxemburg.

 • Stein, J.-P., Gnambs, T., & Appel, M. (2023).
 Virtual reality: The future of anti-prejudice endeavours?
 A review and meta-analysis of experimental evidence.
-Talk to be held at the 12th Conference of the Media Psychology Division of the German Psychology Society (DGPs), Luxemburg.
+Talk held at the 12th Conference of the Media Psychology Division of the German Psychology Society (DGPs), Luxemburg.

 • Stein, J.-P., Gnambs, T., & Appel, M. (2023).
 Reducing prejudice via virtual reality: A meta-analysis of experimental evidence.
 Talk held at the 1st Hybrid Societies Conference, Chemnitz, Germany.